-CCTV camera wiring can make or break the effectiveness of a video security system.
+CCTV camera wiring can make or break the effectiveness of a video security system and overall physical security strategy.
 Security camera cables connect to different camera types and transmit video and power in specific ways.
 In this guide, you will find a comprehensive list of security camera cables and connectors, followed by a comparison of the two most common camera cable types to help you decide which is best for your video security system.

 In the security camera industry, there are more camera wire types than you might think.
 While it is possible to mix and match security camera cables and connectors to a certain extent, installation and management of a security camera system is much easier when the most compatible CCTV camera wiring is used.
 The overarching categories are IP cameras and ethernet cable vs. coaxial cable and analog cameras.

 These cables transmit video data over an internet connection.
 They can also power certain camera types, known as “power over ethernet”, or PoE IP cameras.
 On the whole, ethernet wiring is an IP camera cable type, although it can be adapted for analog cameras with a connector known as a video balun.

 These cables transmit unprocessed video signals.
 They are usually an analog security camera cable, although they can also be used for IP camera wiring when combined with a signal converter in an Ethernet over Coax system.

 A siamese cable combines a coaxial cable and a power cable in one casing.
 The most commonly used camera coax cable is the RG59 siamese cable.
 Coaxial siamese cable is always shielded to reduce signal interference.